Is Brain Surgery?

 Minimally Invasive Neuroendoscopy

-All surgical procedures carry some sort of risk.
-Considering brain surgery is a major medical event, and it carries extra risk.
+All surgical procedures carry some risk.
+Brain surgery is a major

 Possible risks associated with brain surgery include:

 - brain swelling